 Depending on where you live, this could be up to $10,000.
 These out-of-pocket maximums are $2,500 or lower in many areas.
 It varies depending on where you reside and the type of all-in-one plan you choose.

 Can I get another kind of coverage that would be all-in-one?

 No, but you do have options.
-To simulate an all-in-one coverage, you could enroll in several different insurances to meet those needs.
-For example, you are staying with Original Medicare, enrolling in a Medicare Supplement, drug plan, dental plan, hearing plan, vision plan, etc.
+To simulate all-in-one coverage, you could enroll in several different insurances to meet those needs.
+For example, you are staying with Original Medicare, enrolling in a Medicare Supplement, drug, dental, hearing, vision, etc.